Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Knowledgebase Author

-WHMCS doesn't store any information about authors - the administrator who published a KB article.
+WHMCS doesn't store any information about author - the administrator who published a KB article.
 This hook automatically adds a new column in `tblknowledgebase` named `kt_author` (the `kt_` prefix is important to avoid naming collision).
 When an admin adds an article to KB the same hook stores author information and shows it on screen.

 ![image](https://katamaze.com/modules/addons/Mercury/uploads/files/Blog/92b1487d05bc7249c65af0f94cde4732/whmcs-author-knowledgebase-article.png)